 Application procedures and deadlines vary by institution.
-Start the research process one and a half years prior to the semester you wish to enroll.
+Start the research process one and a half years before the semester you wish to enroll.
 Once you have identified an area of study, create a list of schools.
-Then, review the catalog, department and faculty information, research focus, financial aid, application process, assistantships, etc.
+Then, review the catalog, department, and faculty information, research focus, financial aid, application process, assistantships, etc.

 Different Types of Programs

 - Master’s: Available in most fields, generally takes 1–3 years.

 - Specialist: Completed after a master’s degree and generally prepares for certification or licensure in the specific field (~1 year)